This post may contain affiliate links. Read the full disclosure

 There is also the option of a minibus up to Neuschwanstein however due to the steep trekup the mountain, you still have a 15-minute walk from the bus stop, or alternatively can catch a horse and cart to take you slightly closer.

-We took a horse and cart ride.
+We took a horse and carriage ride.
 Totally worth it for the experience and for saving our legs!

 Even with a horse and carriage or shuttle bus transfer, you will still need to walk around 300 metres up a hill to reach the Neuschwanstein entrance.